Mat0u5/PastLife/README.md

 <summary>/boogeyman - Only available in session 2 onwards (Minecraft Beta 1.7.3+)</summary>

 - `/boogeyman choose` - Randomly selects the Boogeymen.
-- `/boogeyman succeed` - Ran by the Boogeyman to say they have succeeded in killing a player. *No permissions required.*
+- `/boogeyman success` - Ran by the Boogeyman to say they have succeeded in killing a player. *No permissions required.*
 - `/boogeyman fail` - Ran by the Boogeyman to say they have failed in killing a player. *No permissions required.*
 </details>